-You should first call the Foreign and Commonwealth Office, (FCO), on
+You should first call the Foreign, Commonwealth and Development Office, (FCDO), on

-The FCO can offer a multitude of services and are skilled, well trained and ready to help.
+The FCDO can offer a multitude of services and are skilled, well trained and ready to help.

 They will quickly be able to talk to the British Embassy in the country concerned and help you in a number of ways.